DravenFrostfall/NAGO-Games-Launcher/README.md

 # NAGO Launcher

+Smooth to use, good looking GUI, light and compact, and above all, works without any issues.

 A Linux game launcher for Native, Proton, GOG, and Steam games.
 Built with Python and PyQt6.
+In active development.

 ![NAGO Launcher](icons/nago-logo.png)